Cisco-RADKit/Intro/Intro RPC/intro-rpc.md

 # Introduction to RADKit RPC API

-Start radkit-client from a shell, your Windows start menu, Mac Launcher...
+Start radkit-client from a shell, your Windows Start menu, Mac Launcher...

 All examples shown are from Linux.
 ```